jordoncodes/swift-disguise/README.md

 }
 ```

-and more in the `me.onlyjordon.nicknamingapi.events` package.
+and more in the `me.onlyjordon.swiftdisguise.events` package.

 # Errors
-## Null Nicknamer
+## Null me.onlyjordon.swiftdisguise.api.Disguiser
-I'm getting a null nicknamer error?
+I'm getting a null me.onlyjordon.swiftdisguise.api.Disguiser error?
 What do I do?

-You probably have Nicknamer API in your jar.
-Try following [this](https://github.com/jordoncodes/nicknamer-api?tab=readme-ov-file#maven)
+You probably have the SwiftDisguiser API in your jar.
+Try following [this](https://github.com/jordoncodes/swift-disguise?tab=readme-ov-file#maven)

-If you're having another issue, and nothing is in console, you could try setting the environment variable NICKNAMER_DEV to true, and it will print out information in chat, and allow you to use `/nickdev`.
+If you're having another issue, and nothing is in console, you could try setting the environment variable SWIFTDISGUISE_DEV to true, and it will print out information in chat, and allow you to use `/nickdev`.